Don’t Get Flu, Get Vaccinated

 Flu isn’t just a cold, it can be a really serious illness

-2.9.1943 and 19.9.1943 you may be entitled to a shigles immuniastions.
+2.9.1945 and 1.9.1946 you may be entitled to a shigles immuniastion.
 Check you are within these dates of birth, then contact the surgery for an appointment